kibs-tech/kibs-tech.github.io/articles/microsoft-access.md

 head-title: Access database 2020 onwards
 head-description: Access database is still going strong
 ---

-# Software developer retainer scheme
+# Is MS Access still being used?

 Microsoft still have a lot of love for MS Access.
 They recognise it as being fantastic for developing robust and very powerful desktop applications.